 Option Description System Password Displays the current status of the password security feature and allows a new system password assignment and verification.
-NOTE: See "Using the System Password" on page 71 for more information.
-Setup Password Restricts access to the System Setup program by using a setup password.
-NOTE: See "Using the System Password" on page 71 for more information.
-Password Status (Unlocked default) When Setup Password is assigned and this field is Locked , the system password cannot be changed or disabled at system start-up See "Using the System Password" on page 71" for more information.
+NOTE: See "Using the System Password" on page 76 for more information.

+Option Description Setup Password Restricts access to the System Setup program by using a setup password.
+NOTE: See "Using the System Password" on page 76 for more information.
+Password Status (Unlocked default) When Setup Password is assigned and this field is Locked , the system password cannot be changed or disabled at system start-up.
+See "Using the System Password" on page 76 for more information.
 TPM Security (Off default) Sets the reporting of the Trusted Platform Module (TPM) in the system.
-If Off, the presence of the TPM is not reported to the operating system. the TPM to the operating sys measurements to the TPM d If On without Pre-boot Mea reports the TPM to the opera If On with Pre-boot Measurements , the system reports the TPM to the operating system and stores the pre-boot measurements to the TPM during POST.
-If On without Pre-boot Measurements, the system reports the TPM to the operating system and bypasses pre-boot measurements.

-Option Description TPM Activation (No Change default) When set to Activate , the TPM is enabled to default settings.
+If Off , the presence of the TPM is not reported to the operating system.
+If On with Pre-boot Measurements , the system reports the TPM to the operating system and stores the pre-boot measurements to the TPM during POST.
+If On without Pre-boot Measurements , the system reports the TPM to the operating system and bypasses pre-boot measurements.
+TPM Activation (No Change default) When set to Activate , the TPM is enabled to default settings.
 When set to Deactivate , the TPM is disabled.
 The No Change state initiates no action.
 The operational state of the TPM remains unchanged (all user settings for the TPM are preserved).
 NOTE: This field is read-only when TPM Security is set to Off .
 TPM Clear (No default) CAUTION: Clearing the TPM will lose all encryption keys in the TPM.
 This option prevents booting to the operating system and results in data loss if the encryption keys cannot be restored.
 Back up the TPM keys prior to enabling this option.
 When set to Yes, all TPM contents are cleared.
 NOTE: This field is read-only when TPM Security is set to Off .

-Power Button (Enabled default) If Enabled , the power button can turn the system's power off and on.
+Option Description Power Button (Enabled default) If Enabled , the power button can turn the system's power off and on.
 On an ACPI-compliant operating system, the system performs an orderly shutdown before power is turned off.
 When Disabled , the button can only turn on system power.
-NMI Button (Disabled default) CAUTION: Clearing the TPM will lose all encryption keys in the TPM.
-This option prevents booting to the operating system and results in data loss if the encryption keys cannot be restored.
-Back up the TPM keys prior to enabling this option.
+NMI Button (Disabled default) CAUTION: Use the NMI button only if directed to do so by qualified support personnel or by the operating system's documentation.
+Pressing this button halts the operating system and displays a diagnostic screen.
 Enables or disables the NMI feature.
 AC Power Recovery (Last default) Determines how the system reacts when power is restored.
-If set to Last , the system returns to the last power state.
+If set to Last, the system returns to the last power state.
 On turns on the system after power is restored.
 Off allows the system to remain off after power is restored.
 AC Power Recovery Delay (Immediate default) Determines when the system restarts after power is restored.
-Options are Immediate , Random (between 30 to 240 seconds), or a user-defined value of 30 to 240 seconds.
+Options are Immediate (no delay), Random (between 30 to 240 seconds for iDRAC, or 45 to 240 seconds for BMC), or User Defined .
+User Defined Delay Determines the user defined AC Recovery Delay.